matthew-brett/pydagogue/curious_git.rst

 Keeping backups with remotes
 ============================

-First - a simple backup.
 Let's say you have an external backup disk and you want to record all the history of your work on the backup disk.

 To do this you need three steps: